Print the recipe for Pistachio Crusted Pork Tenderloin with White Wine Dijon Sauce

 Method

-2. In a food processor, pulse the pistachios, salt, mustard powder, thyme, garlic and pepper until incorporated, about 20-30 times.
+2. In a food processor, combine the pistachios, salt, mustard powder, thyme, garlic, and pepper.
+Pulse until finely chopped, 20 to 30 times.

-4. For the sauce, heat the butter in a medium sized skillet over medium heat until just beginning to bubble.
-Add the shallots and cook for 3 minutes.
-Add the garlic and cook for 1 minute longer.
+4. Meanwhile, make the sauce.
+Melt the butter in a medium skillet over medium heat.
+Once the butter is bubbling, add the shallot and cook until softened and translucent, about 3 minutes.
+Add the garlic and cook until fragrant, 1 minute more.